 Why It Works

-- Kashmiri red chilies, tamarind, and palm sugar give these wings a balanced spicy, sweet, and tart flavor.
+- Kashmiri red chiles, tamarind, and palm sugar give these wings a balanced spicy, sweet, and tart flavor.

-- Cooking the chili paste before tossing with the wings ensures that it fully coats each piece.
+- Cooking the chile paste before tossing with the wings ensures that it fully coats each piece.

 - Preheating the baking sheet keeps the chicken from sticking.

 There are few ingredients that you can keep in your pantry that offer more bang for their buck than dried chiles.
 A paste of blended dried chiles may start out astringent and bitter, but cooking transforms it into something aromatic, fruity, and complex.
 Dried chiles are the secret to my hands-off braised lamb shoulder and grab the spotlight in my dried chile harissa (oh yeah, and let's not forget my chili crisp recipe).
 Dried chiles save the day again in these simple chicken wings, with an assist from tart tamarind paste, smoky palm sugar, and fiery ginger.

 Unlike crispy fried chicken wings, these are tender from a gentle roast in the oven, which caramelizes the palm sugar into a sticky, finger-licking glaze.
 The Kashmiri red chiles I use here are on the mild side, so I pair them with fresh Thai chiles for some extra punch.
 Luckily, the tamarind and palm sugar help balance the heat, so you’ll want to keep nibbling on wing after wing.